 The length of a DDoS attack varies.
-Attacks like the Ping of Death can be quick.
+Attacks like the Ping of Death can be short.
 The Slowloris attack takes longer to develop.
-According to a Radware report, 33 percent of DDoS attacks last an hour, 60 percent last less than a full day, and 15 percent last as long as a month.
+According to a Radware report, 33 percent of DDoS attacks last an hour; 60 percent last less than a full day; and 15 percent last as long as a month.

-Protecting your business from DDoS attacks is a crucial part of securing your network.
-To defend your network against a large array of attacks, you must deploy a complete and holistic IT approach that uses components capable of seamlessly working together.
+Defending against DDoS attacks is a crucial part of securing your network.
+You must deploy a complete and holistic IT approach that uses components capable of seamlessly working together in an integrated platform.

 Denial-of-service attacks were originally used by hacktivists to disrupt network access.
 Today's DDoS attacks are more sophisticated and far more damaging, and the number of DDoS attacks is expected to double to 15.4 million by 2023.
 The following trends have resulted in escalating damage.

 IoT botnets are being harnessed to launch massive, volumetric DDoS attacks that can quickly overwhelm networks.

 Sophisticated application-layer (L7) attacks exhaust server resources and bring services to a standstill.
 L7 has become the attack vector of choice.